Northeastern High School (Pennsylvania)

 Northeastern York High School is a medium sized, suburban public school district in Manchester, York County, Pennsylvania.
 Located at 300 High Street, it is the sole high school in the Northeastern York School District.
-In 2017, Northeastern York High School reported an enrollment of 1,128 pupils in grades 9th through 12th.
-The school employed 73 teachers, yielding a student–teacher ratio of 15:1.
+As of the 2023-2024 school year Northeastern Senior High School reported an enrollment of 1,151 students in grades 9th through 12th.
+The school employed 73 teachers resulting in a student-teacher ratio of 15.8:1.